TelepathicGrunt/RepurposedStructures/README.md

 <p style="text-align: center;"><span style="font-size: 14px;">&nbsp;</span></p>
 <p style="text-align: left;"><span style="font-size: 14px;">&nbsp;<strong> &nbsp; Repurposed Structures is a mod about taking existing vanilla features and structures and creating new variants or modifications to them!
 Originally, most of the structures and features in this mod was actually made for my Ultra Amplified Dimension mod. but then I realized these features and structures would look great in the Overworld as well so I decided to take those structures and features and split them into their own mod and continue to add MORE biome variants of vanilla structures!
 And over time, some other people even help contribute more vanilla styled structures!</strong></span></p>
 <p style="text-align: left;">&nbsp;</p>
-<p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; Currently, this mod creates a Nether Fortresses using Stonebrick blocks and spawns it in Jungles, Dungeons and Mineshafts now has more variants to match whatever biome they are in, 9 new biome variants of Villages, 3 new temples variants, 2 new biome variants of Igloos, 10 new Pillager Outposts, 4 new types of Shipwrecks, Nether Strongholds and Stonebrick Strongholds (replaces vanilla Strongholds) have a configurable size and has more Silverfish spawners, Giant Tree/Spruce Taiga Hills biomes has giant ore filled boulders that could have Diamond ore if you are extremely lucky, Taiga Mountain biomes now has tiny boulders, Swamps now has a new 2x2 swamp-like tree, and several new Desert Well variations were made for other biomes (Also, loot for Dungeons and Mineshafts are tailored to their variant as well so start exploring!)</strong></span></p>
+<p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; Currently, this mod creates a Nether Fortresses using Stonebrick blocks and spawns it in Jungles, Dungeons and Mineshafts now has more variants to match whatever biome they are in, 10 new biome variants of Villages, 7 new temples variants, 2 new biome variants of Igloos, 12 new Pillager Outposts, 4 new types of Shipwrecks, a Nether themed Ocean Ruins, a Nether themed End City, 7 new Mansion types, 5 new Witch Huts types, Nether Strongholds and Stonebrick Strongholds (replaces vanilla Strongholds) have a configurable size and has more Silverfish spawners, Giant Tree/Spruce Taiga Hills biomes has giant ore filled boulders that could have Diamond ore if you are extremely lucky, Taiga Mountain biomes now has tiny boulders, and several new Desert Well variations were made for other biomes (Also, loot for Dungeons and Mineshafts are tailored to their variant as well so start exploring!)</strong></span></p>
 <p style="text-align: left;">&nbsp;</p>
 <p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; If you have trouble finding one of these structures, just start typing `<em>/locate repu</em>` into the chat and you should see my structures pop up!
-For example, typing `<em>/locate repurposed_structures:stronghold_stonebrick</em>` will find the closest RS's Stonebrick Stronghold to your location. :) All structures can be found easily from anywhere!</strong></span></p>
+For example, typing `<span style="color: #993300; font-size: 18px;"><em>/locate repurposed_structures:stronghold_stonebrick</em></span>` will find the closest RS's Stonebrick Stronghold to your location. :) All structures can be found easily from anywhere!</strong></span></p>
 <p>&nbsp;</p>
 <p style="text-align: left;"><span style="font-size: 14px;">&nbsp;</span></p>
 <p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; You can use this mod in a modpack or download and modify the source code.
 It is all under LGPL (a license) so you can do whatever you want as long as you make your mod's codebase also open sourced.
 Also, be sure to check out the images page for several screenshots of what the world looks like!&nbsp;And also, the section below this one talks about how to configure everything as I want players to have the ability to change things to their preferences.</strong></span></p>